paulgovan/eAnalytics/README.md

 However, the information above is not very useful as of yet because there are so many data series plotted in the chart.
 Alternatively, the time-series chart can be controlled through the *Data* tab.
 The *Data* tab includes interactive datatables of information for the selected industry.

 Click on the *Data* tab and search, filter, sort the data as preferred.
-As an example, let the search be for any company with the word "Electric" in the name:
+As an example, let the search be for any company with the word "electric" in the name:

 ![Data](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Data2.png?raw=true)

-Now going back to the *Trends* tab, the time-series chart shows trends that can actually be understood and compared:
+Going back to the *Trends* tab, the time-series chart now shows trends that can actually be understood and compared:

 ![Trends2](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Trends3.png?raw=true)